We Power DC calls Biden’s pick for FERC the wrong choice

-DC Council Chairman Phil Mendelson’s attempt to eviscerate the emergency bans on shutoffs and evictions resoundingly failed amid intense community opposition.
-This is an important victory for ratepayers, renters, and all working class Washingtonians.
+DC Council Chairman Phil Mendelson’s attempt to eviscerate the emergency bans on shutoffs and evictions received overwhelming community opposition in May.

 We Power DC calls on the DC Council to Save the Emergency Ban on Utility Shutoffs